 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Mammoth Cave has relatively fewer families with younger children, and/or college students.
 Combined, this makes Mammoth Cave a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The per capita income in Mammoth Cave in 2010 was $20,024, which is upper middle income relative to Kentucky, and lower middle income relative to the rest of the US.
-This equates to an annual income of $80,096 for a family of four.
+The per capita income in Mammoth Cave in 2010 was $18,552, which is middle income relative to Kentucky, and lower middle income relative to the rest of the US.
+This equates to an annual income of $74,208 for a family of four.

 Mammoth Cave is a somewhat ethnically-diverse town.
 The people who call Mammoth Cave home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mammoth Cave residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Mammoth Cave include German, English, Italian, and European.
+Important ancestries of people in Mammoth Cave include English, Irish, European, and Italian.

 The most common language spoken in Mammoth Cave is English.
-Other important languages spoken here include German and Spanish.
+Other important languages spoken here include German and Serbo-Croatian.